caydenlund/cpp-utilities/readme.md

 There is also a file `args/args.tests.cpp` which contains unit tests for the class.

+## `fff`: Find my freaking file!

+This utility finds files or directories with names that match the given pattern.
+Compare it to GNU's `find`.
+The search is done in a breadth-first manner.

 ## `testing`: A simple unit test suite.

 A single header file is included (`testing/testing.hpp`).